 At the same time, he told ABC News, "I am a very happy person.
 I think I have a very good simple life, and I wouldn't change anything."

-As it turned out, he does really like acting—on his own terms, in projects that speak to him, for whatever reason—and it's made for a fascinating career that, as Culkin turns 41, has included a little bit of everything.
-Next up for Culkin—he welcomed son Dakota with Brenda Song in April—is season 10 of American Horror Story, which premiered August 25.
+As it turned out, he does really like acting—on his own terms, in projects that speak to him, for whatever reason—and it's made for a fascinating career that, as Culkin turns 42, has included a little bit of everything, on screens of all sizes.

-Now, here's a look at his onscreen trajectory, starting from the very beginning:
+Here's a look at his acting trajectory, starting from the very beginning: